 Final Major Project

-To support all of our current students and our recent UK and EU alumni to progress to the next level of study, we have developed a new range of fee discounts across a range of courses.
+To support our students and alumni to progress to the next level of study, we have developed a new range of fee discounts across a range of courses.

 Our industry links are with publicly-funded galleries and commercial London-based spaces.